What role do mangroves play in coastal protection?

 Prepare for the AICE Marine Science Exam with our quiz!
 Use flashcards and multiple-choice questions, each with helpful hints and explanations.
 Get ready to ace your exam!

-Mangroves play a crucial role in coastal protection primarily by acting as natural buffers against storm surges and stabilizing shorelines.
-Their complex root systems help to absorb the energy of waves and storm surges, reducing coastal erosion and minimizing the impact of flooding on inland areas.
-This protective function is particularly important during severe weather events, such as hurricanes and tropical storms.
+Mangroves play a crucial role in coastal protection primarily by acting as buffers against storm surges and stabilizing shorelines.
+Their complex root systems anchor the soil, which helps prevent erosion, especially during extreme weather events like hurricanes and typhoons.
+The dense foliage of mangroves can dissipate wave energy, reducing the impact of storm surges on coastal communities and infrastructure.

 Subscribe